joshholmes/registry/README.md

     });
 });

-A great example for understanding the Magenta application model is the `admin` project.
+A great example for understanding the Nitrogen application model is the `admin` project.

 ## Getting Started

-To get started with a Magenta service locally:
+To get started with a Nitrogen service locally:

-1. Clone or fork this repo: `https://github.com/magentajs/service`
+1. Clone or fork this repo: `https://github.com/nitrogenjs/service`
 2. Fetch and install its node.js dependencies: `npm install`
 3. Install mongodb locally (if necessary).
 4. Edit `config.js` to change defaults as necessary.